Home » Calculating Loss of Earning Capacity

-What is Loss of Earning Capacity?
+What is Loss of Future Earning Capacity?

+Lost earning capacity is a general damage category that compensates for the plaintiff’s ability to earn money in the future.
 Lost earning capacity considers what a plaintiff could have earned had their injury never occurred.
 A severe injury can drastically impact a claimant’s lifetime earning potential.
 Severe injuries can alter a career, lessen the worker’s hours to part-time, or cause lost opportunities for pay raises, promotions, and new job offers.
-Lost earning capacity is a general damage category that serves to compensate for these losses.

 Formula for Calculating Loss of Earning Capacity